No new Zika cases in Singapore on Tuesday - government agency website

-SINGAPORE Singapore did not report any new cases of Zika virus on Tuesday, according to data published on National Environment Agency website.
+SINGAPORE (Reuters) - Singapore did not report any new cases of Zika virus on Tuesday, according to data published on National Environment Agency website.

 Island city-state Singapore reported its first locally infected Zika patient on Aug.
 27 and since then, the number of reported infections has risen to 333.